koordinator-sh/koordinator/docs/proposals/scheduling/20251125-inference-orchestratation-enhancement.md

 - Implement feature gates to allow gradual rollout and easy rollback
 - Add validation webhooks to reject invalid configurations early

-#### Risk 5: Security Concerns

-**Risk**: Grove operator has elevated permissions to create/manage pods, which could be exploited if compromised.

-**Mitigation**:
-- Follow least-privilege principle for Grove operator RBAC
-- Implement admission webhooks to validate PodCliqueSet specifications
-- Conduct security review with Koordinator security team
-- Enable audit logging for all Grove-related operations
-- Support Pod Security Standards enforcement for Grove-created pods

-#### Security Review

-- Security review will be conducted by Koordinator security team
-- Threat modeling for Grove operator and scheduler integration
-- RBAC and admission control validation
-- Penetration testing for privilege escalation scenarios
-- Review by Kubernetes SIG-Auth if needed

 ## Alternatives